Buckley, Flintshire

-Buckley (Bwcle [ˈbʊklɛ]) is a town and community in Flintshire, north-east Wales, 2 mi from the county town of Mold and contiguous with the villages of Ewloe, Alltami and Mynydd Isa.
+Buckley (Bwcle [ˈbʊklɛ]) is a town and community in Flintshire, North East Wales, 2 mi from the town of Mold and contiguous with the villages of Ewloe, Alltami and Mynydd Isa.
 It is on the A549 road, with the larger A55 road passing nearby.

 Buckley is the second-largest town in Flintshire in terms of population.
-At the 2011 Census, its community had a population of 15,665.
-When the contiguous Argoed community is included, Buckley has a population of 21,502.
+At the 2021 census, its community had a population of 16,135.

-A prominent nearby landmark is the Hanson Cement kiln just south of the town.

-Etymology
+Toponymy

 Buckley's name appears as Bocleghe in 1198 and Bokkeley in 1294.
 It may mean "clearing of the bucks", from Old English bucc lēah; however, the preponderance of an O vowel in historical forms suggests that the first element could instead be a personal name, Bocca.
 Another contender is bōca, meaning "beeches", but the fact that beech trees weren't introduced into North Wales until the 18th century argues against this.